 First, raw asparagus is sold with a rubber band around the bunch.
 Do not remove the band when you get home.
 It will help secure the spears in storage.

-Second, unlike most veggies, asparagus thrives in a damp environment.
+Second, unlike some veggies, asparagus thrives in a damp environment.
 That’s why leaving it in a half-open plastic bag is a decent option.
-The bag helps the bunch retain moisture, but also allows it to breathe.
+The bag helps the bunch retain moisture but also allows it to breathe.

-To help it last longer, you need to supply it with extra moisture, and there are at least two ways of doing that.
+To help asparagus last longer, you need to supply it with extra moisture, and there are at least two ways of doing that.